FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

     "msg":"Success"
 }

-# The link file is created in the / apps / directory.
+# The link file is created in the / apps / directory
 [group0]: /apps> ls ./Hello/latest
 latest -> 19a6434154de51c7a7406edf312f01527441b561